dilawar/ncbs/handbook/student_handbook.markdown

 the network may be given VPN (virtual private network) access if approved by the Computer Committee.

+## Personal versus academic use
-**Personal versus academic use:** The campus site licenses for Windows, Adobe Suite, Matlab etc. apply only to academic machines.
+ The campus site licenses for Windows,
+Adobe Suite, Matlab etc. apply only to academic machines.
 Please do not ask staff to install these on personal machines.
 Individual labs manage their own software purchases.
 The computer services can only install